 Find a Manufacture or Delivery Causing Death Defense Attorney in Georgetown, TX

 If you were arrested in Central Texas for manufacture or delivery of a controlled substance resulting in death or serious bodily injury, it is in your best interest to immediately retain legal counsel.
-Contact Law Office of Price & Wiggins, P.C. as soon as possible.
+Contact Law Office of Michael J. Price, P.C. as soon as possible.

 Georgetown criminal defense lawyer Michael J. Price represents individuals in Temple, Cedar Park, Leander, Harker Heights, Killeen, and several other surrounding areas of Williamson County and Bell County.

 Call (512) 354-1880 or complete an online contact form to have our attorney to have our attorney review your case and help you understand all of your legal options during a free, confidential consultation.